Social-Data-inSights/coproximity_create_vocabulary/docker/README.md

 For the file the docker file takes care of almost everything, you just need to pass 2 arguments

 - spacy_model: the spacy model to be used form lemmatisation
-- additional_arg: the arguments to pass to the main_generate_vocab.py (except spacy_model, because we already have). i.e. the project (-p), vocabulary name (-l), spacy disable tag (--disable_tag), fasttext model (fasttext_model)
+- additional_arg: the arguments to pass to the main_generate_vocab.py (except spacy_model, because we already have it). i.e. the project (-p), vocabulary name (-l), spacy disable tag (--disable_tag), fasttext model (fasttext_model)

 Warning: